Planning the Future of Your Warehousing Operation: Don’t be Left Behind

 Potential drone applications include:

 - Putaway: In a future warehouse, fleets of drones could transport cartons from the receiving areas.
 These drones might place the cartons directly into storage positions, note that they have been put away, their quantities, and their exact bin location.
 They could also place them efficiently in a staging area for kitting, place them on a takeaway conveyor, or drop them directly at a stock position.
 This could all be done much faster than human workers with stock carts, or lift trucks with pallets.
-Although not technically ‘drones’, Seegrid vision-guided robotic trucks can do this today for unit loads.

 - Order Picking: For high-bay inventory slots, drones might be the answer for each or carton picks.
 This might be particularly useful for slow moving inventory.
 It also removes the need for a person to elevate on a rolling ladder, wave picker, or on a forklift platform — increasing safety while it reduces order picking time.
 Not only does this reduce the amount of time it would take a person to pick that SKU, it could also record the pick